 A weighted blanket is used to help with anxiety and sleep.
 Those with Autism, ADHD, PTSD and more are turning to weighted blankets …have you tried this yet?

+A good night’s sleep doesn’t just depend on where you lie down; It’s also about what you lie under.
 A good sleep at night is one of the essential requirements of a healthy life.
 It keeps us free from stress.
-People having anxiety problems, insomnia, and other psychological issues which include the feeling of stress, restlessness, fear, find difficult in having deep, peaceful sleep.
+People having anxiety problems, insomnia, and other psychological issues which include the feeling of stress, restlessness, fear, find it difficult in having a deep, peaceful sleep.

 According to research, the type of blanket one uses while sleeping affects their sleep.
-Among the various kinds of blankets available, the weighted blanket has been proved to provide deep and peaceful sleep.
+Among the various kinds of blankets available, the weighted blanket has been proved to provide a deep and peaceful sleep.

-A weighted blanket is heavier than quilts and normally for an adult, manufacturers and health professionals suggest that it should be between 5 to 10 percent of the body weight of the adult.
+A weighted blanket is heavier than quilts and normally for an adult, manufacturers and health professionals suggest that it should be between 5 to 10 percent of the bodyweight of the adult.
 For children, it is supposed to be around 10 percent of their body weight with an additional one or two pounds.

-(2) According to researchers, the pressure of the weighted blanket triggers some release of chemicals in the brain like serotonin which helps in improving the mood and reduces stress.
+According to researchers, the pressure of the weighted blanket triggers some release of chemicals in the brain like serotonin which helps in improving the mood and reduces stress.
 The melatonin hormone is released with the release of serotonin.
 This hormone promotes and induces sleep and thereby helps in regulating the cycle of sleep.

 Scientists have affirmed these medicinal properties of weighted blankets:

-(2) In a study published in Australasian Psychiatry, in 2012, individuals suffering from anxiety reported that their stress has been reduced significantly as compared to those who didn’t.
+In a study published in Australasian Psychiatry, in 2012, individuals suffering from anxiety reported that their stress has been reduced significantly as compared to those who didn’t.

-(3) Tori Boucher, a counsellor of Autism Spectrum Disorder explained to the Medical Daily that the Native Americans and other indigenous tribes would wrap their babies in a swaddle or cradleboard.
+Tori Boucher, a counselor of Autism Spectrum Disorder explained to the Medical Daily that the Native Americans and other indigenous tribes would wrap their babies in a swaddle or cradleboard.

-A number of hospitals and birthing centres have now started adopting this using weighted blankets.

-(4) Dr. Temple Grandin in the Journal of Child and Adolescent Psychopharmacology explained that light touch alerts the nervous system as opposite to the soothing effect of deep pressure.
+A number of hospitals and birthing centers have now started adopting this using weighted blankets.
+Dr. Temple Grandin in the Journal of Child and Adolescent Psychopharmacology explained that light touch alerts the nervous system as opposed to the soothing effect of deep pressure.